centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-centreon-ha/installation-4-nodes.md

 pcs resource defaults resource-stickiness="100"
 ```

-You can now follow the state of the cluster with the `crm_mon` command, which will display new resources as they appear.
+You can now follow the state of the cluster with the `crm_mon -f` command, which will display new resources as they appear.

 #### Creating the *Quorum Device*